-NOTES:
+Notes:

-1- The level presented represents the 90th percentile of the10 sites tested.
+1- The level presented represents the 90th percentile of the 20 sites tested for lead on 6/6/17.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the Lead values detected at your water system.
-In this case 10 samples were collected at your water systems and the 90th percentile value was calculated to be equal the second highest result value which was 2.0ug/l.
-The action level for Lead was not exceeded at any of the sites tested.
+In this case 20 samples were collected at your water systems and the 90th percentile value was calculated to be equal the second highest result value which was 1.9 ug/l.
+The action level for Lead was exceeded at one of the sites tested.

-2- The level presented represents the 90th percentile of the 10 samples collected.
-Again the 90th percentile value was calculated to be equal the second highest result value for Copper which was 0.44mg/l.
-The action level for Copper was not exceeded at any of the sites tested
+2- The level presented represents the 90th percentile of the 20 sites tested for copper on 6/6/17.
+Again the 90th percentile value was calculated to be equal the second highest result value for Copper which was 0.355 ug/l.
+The action level for Copper was not exceeded at any of the sites tested.